dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 fluxes can be controlled by restraining, accelerating and anticipating climate policy changes.

-- TODO: underscore the risk for massive green insider trading schemes

-- however, as a libertarian, i am just all-in-all distrustful of such artificial international institutions
-  - this is partially bc such rules and such mechanisms add value only through mechanisms WHICH DEPEND SOLELY ON PEOPLE'S BELIEFS
-    - which is what i mean by a purely artificial mechanism
-    - this is not necessarily bad, but something people need to understand so everyone is on the same page.
+Libertarians are distrustful of such artificial international institutions.
+Such policy enacts mechanisms expending real resources as costs, but add value according only to transient, manipulable beliefs.
+This is similar to how people's belief systems can be manipulated to perceive wealth in the midst of what is only a credit bubble.
+However, in the case of green climate regulation, the bubble extends to influence all aspects of production and consumption.

 <a name="carbon-tax-augments-the-global-economys-mechanisms-for-stabilization" />